gedit-technology/imovo/possible-tasks.md

 Imovo :: possible tasks
 =======================

-- In `products/`, have an `imovo-product-build-everything.sh` script to build a whole (but single) product.

 - In `products/`, create an `integration` product to build all libs and programs in the same prefix.